-Dunbar and her husband, Al, have two sons, Tyler (9) and Jaylen (7).
+Dunbar and her husband, Al, have two sons, Tyler and Jaylen.

-In 2011, Dunbar joined her father, Tim, as a member of the Upper Peninsula Sports Hall of Fame.
-She is a member of the NCAA Division II Management Council and NCAA Championships Committee.
+In 2011, Dunbar joined her father, Tim Bullock, as a member of the Upper Peninsula Sports Hall of Fame.
+She was inducted into the LSSU Athletic Hall of Fame in 2016.